Pintta/Broken-npc/README.md

 # op-npc
 Clear all NPCs in fivem server, See Ya!

+09.11.2023 Update
+- You have 3 choices delete NPCs and vehicles or Clear only something area and one noloops edited version too.
-This so standalone, works with ESX & QBCore, no proplem.
+- This works with ESX & QBCore old and newest versions, standalonw too.
-You have 3 choices use this if you want :)